+- a.
 This introduction is to assist the lay reader to understand how this chapter works and what it applies to.
-It is not an aid to interpretation in a legal sense.

-This sub-chapter relates to the management of the district's outstanding natural features and landscapes, significant features, rural amenity landscapes, and the natural character of the coastal environment, wetlands, and lakes and rivers and their margins.
-The highly-valued features and landscapes of the district are identified in a series of schedules appended to this sub-chapter and shown on the planning maps.

-The objectives, policies, rules, standards and matters of discretion in this sub-chapter are intended to provide for the protection of outstanding natural features and landscapes, the maintenance of significant features and rural amenity landscapes, and the preservation of the natural character of the coastal environment, wetlands, and lakes and rivers and their margins.
+It is not an aid to interpretation in a legal sense. - b.
+This sub-chapter relates to the management of the Christchurch District's outstanding natural features and landscapes, significant features, rural amenity landscapes, and the natural character of the coastal environment, wetlands, and lakes and rivers and their margins.
+The highly-valued features and landscapes of the Christchurch District are identified in a series of schedules appended to this sub-chapter and shown on the Planning Maps. - c.
+The objectives, policies, rules, standards and matters of discretion in this sub-chapter are intended to provide for the protection of outstanding natural features and landscapes, the maintenance of significant features and rural amenity landscapes, and the preservation of the natural character of the coastal environment, wetlands, and lakes and rivers and their margins. - d.
 The provisions in this chapter give effect to the Chapter 3 Strategic Directions Objectives.